-The following guides may help discussants prepare for moderating their sessions:
+Use the following guides to prepare for moderating your session:

 - 1. Review the assigned readings and identify key premises, assumptions, theoretical arguments, research questions, and methods. - 2.
 Constructively critique the material you read by considering what the material tells you, what does the theory predict and explain, what questions remain unanswered, and where the particular study/theory might go from here (particularly for the examination of health care organizations). - 3.
 When considering theoretical work, you may want to consider the following as you evaluate the material and prepare your presentation and discussion: - a.
 Describe the theory--What is the theory supposed to explain?
 What are the key concepts (antecedents, consequences, moderators, etc.)?
 What is the scope of the theory?
-What are the appropriate units and levels of the theory? - b.
+What are the appropriate units and levels of the theory?

+- b.
 Is the theory logically consistent?
 Can it be empirically tested?
 If so, how might this be done? - c.
 What are the predictions made by the theory?
 Are any of the predictions nonobvious or surprising?
 How or why might these be of interest to academicians?
 To practitioners? - d.
 How is the theory related to those that we have discussed in the class?
 Are there any contradictions?
 How could we reconcile or integrate the differences? - e.
-In what ways do you think this theory could/should be extended, if at all?

-- 4. When considering empirical work assigned for the session, consider the following as you evaluate the material and prepare your presentation and discussion: - a.
+In what ways do you think this theory could/should be extended, if at all? - 4.
+When considering empirical work for the session, consider the following as you evaluate the material and prepare your presentation and discussion: - a.
 What are the research questions examined in the study?
 Is the significance of the research problem clearly justified? - b.
 Is the theoretical perspective or framework clearly explained?
 Is it appropriate for addressing the research problem? - c.
 Are there specific hypotheses?
 Are they clearly justified according to the theoretical perspective or framework? - d.
 How are the theoretical constructs operationalized?
 To what extent do you agree that the operationalizations are appropriate? - e.
 What is the research design?
 Is it appropriate?
 What are the target population and the sample?
 Is the sample properly selected?
 Is the sample large enough for the analysis? - f.
 What is the statistical analysis?
 Is it appropriate for the purpose of the study? - g.
 What are the conclusions of the study?
 Do you agree with the authors' interpretation?
 Are there alternative explanations?
-What might be an appropriate follow-up or extension of the work reported? - 5.
-Students are encouraged to seek out empirical work related to a current phenomenon or issue in the health care sector to enrich the discussion.
-Consider the criteria listed directly above when preparing your discussion of the selected study.
-Any additional empirical work you plan to include as part of your presentation should be emailed to the instructor 72 hours in advance of the course session (i.e., Sundays at 12:50 PM).
-The instructor will post your article selection for the class on the course Canvas site.
-For an excellent overview of the changing landscape of organization theory in the health care sector refer to Chapter 1 of Mick, S.S. and Shay, P.D.
-(2014).
-Advances in Health Care Organization Theory, 2nd Edition.
-San Francisco, CA: Jossey-Bass: "...the first decade of this new century was packed with changes and challenges that we believe have profoundly altered the landscape of organization theory and organizational analysis in health care" (p.3).
-You will find a PDF file of Chapter 1 of this text posted on the course Canvas site with the Module for our Session 1.
+What might be an appropriate follow-up or extension of the work reported?

 A high quality presentation and discussion should include coverage of the core ideas, a balanced critique (i.e., limitations and contributions), while also integrating material from the different readings.
 The discussants should prompt the class with questions to encourage discussion on key issues in and relationships between the chapters and articles.
-The leaders should also prompt the class with more basic questions or misunderstandings that arose when reading the material.
+The discussants should also prompt the class with more basic questions or misunderstandings that arose when reading the material.
 Remember, class is scheduled to meet for three hours, so you should develop an in-depth set of presentation materials and discussion notes but also synthesize sufficiently so that all materials are covered in discussion.

-Weekly Participation as Non-Discussants (15%)
+Weekly Participation as Non-Discussants (20%)